First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 JANEWAY: What about their comm. badges?

 KIM: I'm only picking up one signal.
-It's in a heavily populated region.
-The
+It's in a heavily populated

-signal's very week.
+region.
+The signal's very weak.

 JANEWAY: Voyager to Commander Chakotay, do you read?
-Ensign Kaplan, this is
+Ensign Kaplan,

-Captain Janeway.
+this is Captain Janeway.
 Come in.

-going to take me a while to clear it up.
+transmission.
+It's going to take me a while to clear it up.

 CHAKOTAY: Hand me that hyperspanner.
-There, that should at least get the short range
+There, that should at least get

-RILEY: I never would have figured you to be quite so handy with a circuitry panel.
+RILEY: I never would have figured you to be quite so handy with a

-CHAKOTAY: Well, I guess you haven't learned everything about me, have you.
+CHAKOTAY: Well, I guess you haven't learned everything about me, have

 ORUM: Commander, I just wanted to say how grateful to you we all are.